lmammino/loige.co/content/posts/2021-08-04_provision-ubuntu-ec2-with-cdk/index.md

   - The [type of EC2 instance](https://aws.amazon.com/ec2/instance-types/) we want to run (i.e. `t2.micro`)
   - The id of the machine image (more on this in the next section)
   - The id of the VPC (Virtual Private Cloud) where you want to deploy your instance.
-For example, in the example above we are using the default VPC in your AWS account.
+For example, in the snippet above, we are using the default VPC in your AWS account.

 You can also specify a ton of other optional configuration options (Security Groups, a role for IAM permissions, volumes, etc).
 For a full list of supported options you can check out [the official documentation for the CDK EC2 Instance construct](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-ec2.Instance.html).

-Ok, now how do we specify that we want to use an Ubuntu based image?
+Ok, now how do we specify that we want to use an Ubuntu-based image?
 Let's talk about AMIs!

 ## Ubuntu AMIs and where to find them